Gottfried Wilhelm Leibniz: 1666–1676

 Leibniz's first position was as a salaried secretary to an alchemical society in Nuremberg.
 He knew fairly little about the subject at that time but presented himself as deeply learned.
 He soon met Johann Christian von Boyneburg (1622–1672), the dismissed chief minister of the Elector of Mainz, Johann Philipp von Schönborn.
 Von Boyneburg hired Leibniz as an assistant, and shortly thereafter reconciled with the Elector and introduced Leibniz to him.
 Leibniz then dedicated an essay on law to the Elector in the hope of obtaining employment.
 The stratagem worked; the Elector asked Leibniz to assist with the redrafting of the legal code for the Electorate.
 In 1669, Leibniz was appointed assessor in the Court of Appeal.
 Although von Boyneburg died late in 1672, Leibniz remained under the employment of his widow until she dismissed him in 1674.

-Von Boyneburg did much to promote Leibniz's reputation, and the latter's memoranda and letters began to attract favorable notice.
+Von Boyneburg did much to promote Leibniz's reputation, and the latter's memoranda and letters began to attract favourable notice.
 After Leibniz's service to the Elector there soon followed a diplomatic role.
 He published an essay, under the pseudonym of a fictitious Polish nobleman, arguing (unsuccessfully) for the German candidate for the Polish crown.
-The main force in European geopolitics during Leibniz's adult life was the ambition of Louis XIV of France, backed by French military and economic might.
+The main force in European geopolitics during Leibniz's adult life was the ambition of Louis XIV, backed by French military and economic might.
 Meanwhile, the Thirty Years' War had left German-speaking Europe exhausted, fragmented, and economically backward.
-Leibniz proposed to protect German-speaking Europe by distracting Louis as follows.
-France would be invited to take Egypt as a stepping stone towards an eventual conquest of the Dutch East Indies.
+Leibniz proposed to protect German-speaking Europe by distracting Louis as follows: France would be invited to take Egypt as a stepping stone towards an eventual conquest of the Dutch East Indies.
 In return, France would agree to leave Germany and the Netherlands undisturbed.
 This plan obtained the Elector's cautious support.
 In 1672, the French government invited Leibniz to Paris for discussion, but the plan was soon overtaken by the outbreak of the Franco-Dutch War and became irrelevant.
 Napoleon's failed invasion of Egypt in 1798 can be seen as an unwitting, late implementation of Leibniz's plan, after the Eastern hemisphere colonial supremacy in Europe had already passed from the Dutch to the British.